cryptofuture/nginx-hda-bundle-snap/README.md

 Also it would be nice if you provide, a note on `admin@hda.me` after making a donation with information what you like and what you want to improve.
 So, I would consider giving more time and support to particular project.

-I also open to resonable work offers, especially if offer would be close to a field or project I work/worked with.
+I also open to resonable work offers, especially if offer would be close to a field or project I work with.

 #### E-money & Fiat